Scripture Readings: Book of Wisdom 11:23-12:2; Second Letter of Saint Paul to the Thessalonians 1:11-2:2; Gospel According to Saint Luke 19:1-10

 We see the truth of the first and second readings manifested in the attitude of Jesus toward the rich man Zacchaeus.
 From Jesus perspective, everything and everyone is holy.
 It is only the incorrect or evil use by selfish intention of the heart which results in profaning what is holy and in turn reducing people and objects to an unholy level of being.

 Jesus invites himself to the home in order to dine with the rich tax collector Zacchaeus.
 The Lords is able to see the goodness of an otherwise despised person and causes a stir, whereby people say, “He has gone to a sinner’s house as a guest.”

 In the course of their dining Zacchaeus admits he has cheated people but is ready and willing to make amends.
 Is it the shock of Jesus in his house that causes the change of heart?
 It doesn’t matter!
-Obviously Jesus saw an opportunity here to convert the heart of a sinner.
-Presumably Zacchaeus remained a tax collector, but now an honest one after his encounter with Jesus.
-As a Jew his people did not respect him, but now he could at least carry out his work with a clear conscience, even if still despised by others.
+Obviously, Jesus saw an opportunity here to convert the heart of a sinner.
+Presumably Zacchaeus remained a tax collector, but presumable an honest one after his encounter with Jesus.
+As a Jew, his own people did not respect him, but now he could at least carry out his work with a clear conscience, even if still despised by others.

-The late Father Carroll Stuhlmueller, of the Congregation of the Passion, sums up well our work, commenting on the Gospel text of this Sunday, with this prayer:
+The late Father Carroll Stuhlmueller, of the Congregation of the Passion, sums up well our work, illuminating this Sunday’s Gospel text with this prayer:

 “Lord, you are gracious and merciful.
 Impart your kindness to me so that I will always be slow to anger and compassionate towards all your works.
 You are faithful in your words and holy in all your works.
 Let me see your sanctifying and faithful hand in the words and works of my neighbor” (from “Biblical Meditations for ordinary Time, Weeks 23 – 34,” Paulist Press, 1984, p.
 370).